KatharinaHoff/GenomeAnnotation_Workshop/README.md

 <img width="1050" alt="Screenshot 2023-05-14 at 12 25 07" src="https://github.com/KatharinaHoff/GenomeAnnotation_Workshop2023/assets/38511308/21e3f2f8-d532-4115-8a59-8527fe2d32cc">

-DO NOT CLOSE YOUR TERMINAL! 🖥 It's essential that you keep it open.
+You don't see that very long link?
+No worries, it may instead look like this: `http://ip-172-31-81-126:8899/`.
+Modify it according your to your instance IP address, let's say your instance IP address is 1.2.3.4, then convert the link to `http://1.2.3.4:8899/`.
+The browser may prompt your for a password, enter your ssh password.

 Click on the folder to access the workshop content.
 Double click to open the GenomeAnnotation.ipynb.
 Welcome to the starting point of this lab 🤓

+**Later, when you are finished,** go back to your terminal, or in case you closed it accidentally, ssh into your instance again, and reattach your screen session with `screen -r`.
+Press `Ctrl + C` to stop the Jupyter Notebook server, and then type `exit` to leave the screen session.

 ### A few notes about running code in Jupyter Notebooks: